hcorrada/networks-across-scales/jekyll-site/homeworks/homework_3.md

 ## How to submit ##

-Submit your answers to the five questions above in writing before lecture on **October 15**.
+Submit your answers to the five questions above in writing before lecture on **November 10**.
 Include a listing of additional code you used to answer these questions (e.g., how did you read the `ebola.fa` file and checked if your assembled genome matches any of the twenty genomes there).